 Over the past couple of years our Western culture has seen a tremendous increase in bone broth consumption.
-Articles are written on a daily basis about the health and wellness benefits, a new celebrity seems to endorse it every week, and beverage industry analytics state that educated consumers are demanding more natural and healthy drink options like that of bone broth.
-While we cannot be more excited for this beverage growth (we did start a bone broth beverage company you know), it is important to recognize that bone broth is not just a food trend: it is a legitimate remedy based on scientific evidence for those suffering from Crohn's disease, Leaky Gut, and IBS.
+Articles are written about the health and wellness benefits of bone broth on a daily basis, a new celebrity seems to endorse the drink every week, and beverage industry analytics state that educated consumers are demanding more natural and healthy drink options like that of bone broth.
+While we cannot be more excited for this beverage growth (we did start a bone broth beverage company you know!), it is important to recognize that bone broth is not just a food trend: it is a legitimate remedy based on scientific evidence for those suffering from Crohn's disease, Leaky Gut, and IBS.

 Never heard of such afflictions?
 That's okay; while problems such as these have been around for a long time, they are just now starting to be recognized and diagnosed in the modern world.
 Here's a look into each type of digestive disorder.

 IBS (or Irritable Bowel Syndrome) is a condition triggered by certain foods causing diarrhea, constipation, bloating, and severe stomach discomfort.
 You can be diagnosed with IBS when the collection of symptoms have been ongoing for at least 6 months, and has occurred at least 3 times a month in the past 3 months.
 It can often be related to a number of other health conditions including ulcerative colitis, Crohn’s disease and Leaky Gut but it is a much less serious affliction than either Crohn's disease or ulcerative colitis, as it doesn't involve inflammation and can usually be avoided once you have identified the food(s) that cause the adverse reactions.